 I haven't been closely following Plattner, but from the articles I've read this morning, his wife did the right thing disclosing this highly personal thing to make sure the campaign knew about it, only to have it leaked to the press.

 I'm way older than Plattner but have had an active online presence for decades now.
 Have I emailed or texted things I would find highly embarrassing now?
 I sure have.
-I've also watched Watergate, Gary Hart, John Dean, Kitty Dukakis, Walter Mondale, Bill Clinton deal with embarrassments in different ways.
+I've also watched Watergate, Gary Hart, John Dean, Kitty Dukakis, Walter Mondale, Bill Clinton deal with embarrassments in different ways and with different outcomes.
 And then there is the creep in the Oval now and his thugs and vulgars.
 Whole other ballgame.

 I was at an early 2028 Presidential Candidate forum, where JD Vance barely met the qualifications.
 He was financially the weakest of all the candidates, and his polling just barely made him eligible to participate.